 The potential environmental harm to the ecological values of the area arising from the construction, operation and decommissioning of the project including clearing, salvaging or removal of vegetation should be described, and the indirect effects on remaining vegetation should be discussed.
 Short-term and long-term effects should be considered with comment on whether the impacts are reversible or irreversible.
-Any departure from no net loss of ecological values should be described.
+The capacity of the environment to assimilate discharges/emissions should be assessed.